Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Algorithm

-It is useful to think of $\Exp{}{I_t}$ as the probability that the $t$-th marginal is at least the threshold~$\tau$ if the candidates in $A$ are inserted into $S$ according to a uniformly random permutation.
+It is useful to think of $\Exp{}{I_t}$ as the probability that the $(t+1)$-st marginal gain is at least threshold~$\tau$ if the candidates in $A$ are inserted into $S$ according to a uniformly random permutation.

 Now that $\cD_t$ is defined, we present the \AdaptiveSampling algorithm and its guarantees below.
 Observe that this algorithm calls the \EstimateMean subroutine, which detects when the mean of $\cD_t$ falls below $1 - \varepsilon$.
 We give the exact guarantees of \EstimateMean in \Cref{lem:estimator}.
-Relating the mean of $\cD_t$ to threshold values, this means that after sampling $T \sim U(A,t^*)$ and adding the elements of $T$ to $S$, the expected marginal gain of the remaining candidates is at most $(1-\varepsilon)\tau$.
+Relating the mean of $\cD_t$ to threshold values, this means that after sampling $T \sim U(A,t^*)$ and adding the elements of $T$ to $S$, the expected marginal gain of the remaining candidates to $S$ is at most $(1-\varepsilon)\tau$.
 This is the invariant we want to maintain in each iteration for an $O(\log(n/\delta)/\varepsilon)$ adaptive algorithm.
 We explain the mechanics of \AdaptiveSampling in detail and prove \Cref{lem:adaptive_sampling} in \Cref{sec:analysis_adaptive_sampling}.